Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     ![Overall Secure Score](../images/M1-T2-S3.png)

-2. On the top menu, click on **Download CSV report** button – this allow you to get a snapshot of your resources, their health status and the associated recommendations.
+2. On the top menu, click on the **Download CSV report** button – this allows you to get a snapshot of your resources, their health status, and the associated recommendations.
 You can use it for pivoting and reporting.

      ![Overall Secure Score](../images/M1-T3-S3.png)